What is Computer Studies?

 Is a Major in Computer Studies Right for You?

 If you are interested in how computers work, and have often wished that you could design your own computer programs, design a web site, or just operate computer applications more effectively, you may want to consider applying to a degree program in computer studies.
-Computer studies can be a rewarding major that can lead to many future career prospects for individuals who are willing to apply themselves.

 Some common characteristics of people who graduate from degree programs in computer studies include: